-Brown recluse spiders are between 1 and 1 1/2 inches long.
+Brown recluse spiders are between 1 and 1 1/2 inches (2.5 to 3.5 centimeters) long.
 They have a dark brown, violin-shaped mark on their upper body and light brown legs.
 Their lower body may be dark brown, tan, yellow, or greenish.
 They also have 3 pairs of eyes, instead of the usual 4 pairs other spiders have.
-The bite of a brown recluse spider is poisonous.
+The bite of a brown recluse spider is venomous.

 This article is for information only.
 DO NOT use it to treat or manage a brown recluse spider bite.
 If you or someone you are with is bitten, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.